shingyeung/contrib/README.md

 * You known enough to edit a text file with vi in Linux
 * You are okay with setting up port forwarding on your home router, and know/accept the potential security risks or know how to protect your router from attacks. **If not, do not proceed.**

-[Add why one would want to self-host a POD for self/family/friends]
+You want to host your own POD because
+* You want to own your data physically
+* You want an ability to host a POD for your friends and family (this requires wildcard certificated setup, see TBD) for same reason.

 ## Get the hardware